onweru/newsroom/README.md

 |--- | ---|
 | ![404 page](https://github.com/onweru/newsroom/blob/master/images/syntax.png) | ![404 page on dark Mode](https://github.com/onweru/newsroom/blob/master/images/syntax-dark.png)|

-Depending on your fancy, you can opt to [use Chroma](./exampleSite/config.toml#L17-L27).
+If you wish, you can opt to [use Chroma](./exampleSite/config.toml#L17-L27).

 ### I want to use disqus

-Some folks may want to use disqus on their site.
-In fact, there [was an issue](https://github.com/onweru/newsroom/issues/2) for that express purpose.
+If you like, you could [use disqus on your site](https://github.com/onweru/newsroom/issues/2).
 To enable disqus on your site, simply, add the line below to you `config.toml` file.
 If you're working off the [exampleSite](https://github.com/onweru/newsroom/tree/master/exampleSite), the line is [already there](https://github.com/onweru/newsroom/blob/ad9b7a9f7ea266b539f846a2f3bdf080e648bb84/exampleSite/config.toml#L15-L16); just uncomment it.

 ```toml
 disqusShortname = "yourdiscussshortname"
 ```
-> remember to edit the `yourdiscussshortname` appropriately.
+> Remember to edit the `yourdiscussshortname` appropriately.

 From your disqus dashboard, set your scripts `color scheme` to __auto__.
 See screenshot below